uva-spin/TMDs/UnpolarizedTMDs_Extraction/Tests_with_E288_Kinematics/Sq_approach/New_Model_Nov_2024/README.md

 QM for S1 and S2 was used as 2.0.

 #Test30
+NO PERMUTATION
-Wanted to try without permutation (from Test29 code)
+Wanted to try without permutation (from Test29 code) Saved the results for epochs = {2000, 3000} separate folders

 #Test31
+NO PERMUTATION
-Same code as Test30 but with 3000 epochs instead of 2000
+Same code as Test30 but with 2000 epochs with 100 kbins and 100 phi bins

+#Test32
+Same as Test14 but with 3000 epochs